serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

   # ...rest omitted for brevity
 ```

-Now let's add the following lines to our `.env` file to dynamically populate these.
+Now, let's add the following lines to our `.env` file to dynamically populate these:

 ```Shell
 # .env